flatironinstitute/CryoLike/docs/source/usage/usage.rst

 ------------------------

-The purpose of the CryoLike package is to allow users to compare 2D images (captured through CryoEM) with potential 3D structures from reference sources, in order to determine the likelihood of each fit under a given set of possible alignments and transpositions of the imaged particles.
+The purpose of the CryoLike package is to allow users to compare 2D images (captured through Cryo-EM) with potential 3D structures from reference sources, in order to determine the likelihood of each image under a given set of possible rotations and translations of projections of the 3D structure (templates).

 Data files
 ##########